This topic is also discussed in my book Christianity 2.0, but there is more that can be said on the subject.

 For I am the Lord, I do not change.
 (Malachi 3:6)

 These verses say that God doesn’t change his mind.
 But if penal substitutionary atonement is true, then it would mean that God did indeed change his mind.
 For to offer a new path to heaven, to change the rules in regards to how people go to heaven, God would in effect be changing his mind.
 Was anyone even able to go to heaven before Jesus came along?
 If the answer is no, it’s hard to believe.
-It’s hard to believe there was a time when there was no path to heaven as this also goes against the idea of a loving God.
+It’s hard to believe there was a time when there was no path to heaven, as this also goes against the idea of a loving God.

 Wouldn’t this also mean that God abandoned the Jewish people?
 The Old Testament tells us that the Jews were God’s chosen people, but if the Atonement is true, it would mean that God switched his allegiance from the Jews to the Christians.
 Again, it would mean that He changed his mind.